rithvik2607/GoInsta/README.md

 # GoInsta

 This is the repository for a simple Instagram API clone built using Go.
-This API has been made as a submission to the Appointy Internship task.

 ## Run the server on your computer